onechrisjones/BaibelApp/README.md

 <img src="./img/dir.png" width="200" alt="Dir">

 3. At the root of the project, run the compilation script. `node generate-app-data.js`.
 *If you have issues running, our node version is `12.15.0`...
-A newer version *might* break things. `node generate-app-data.js` moves the stuff from the 'static' directory, and puts things into the proper directories used by the app.**
+A different version might be breaking things. `node generate-app-data.js` moves the stuff from the 'static' directory, and puts things into the proper directories used by the app.*

 4. Check the `raw` directory you made in **Step 2**... it should have media files in it now.